 Then follow the instructions to obtain the required credentials.

 Which option for exporting Google Analytics is best?

-In our opinion, the Google Analytics add-on for Google Sheets is the most convenient way to export data.
-Once your data is in spreadsheets, you can then easily transfer it to other tools, apps and databases, such as BigQuery.
+However, if you need to grab historic data from your Google Analytics Universal property, the add-on for Google Sheets is the most convenient way to export data.
+Once your data is in spreadsheets, you can then easily transfer it to other tools, apps, and databases, such as BigQuery.
 If interested, read our Google Analytics to BigQuery guide.

 If you are exporting your data to visualize it later, check out our article explaining how to connect Google Analytics 4 with Looker Studio.

 Streamline your data analytics & reporting with Coupler.io!

 Coupler.io is an all-in-one data analytics and automation platform designed to close the gap between getting data and using its full potential.
 Gather, transform, understand, and act on data to make better decisions and drive your business forward!

 - Save hours of your time on data analytics by integrating business applications with data warehouses, data visualization tools, or spreadsheets.
 Enjoy 200+ available integrations!